 Your hands are on the steering wheel, the keyboard, or a pair of dishes.
 The day's first project is starting and you don't want to dig the phone out of your pocket.
 You raise your wrist or look at the HomePod and say: "Hey Siri, start the Acme timer."

-Two seconds later, the timer is running on the right project, with the right rate, against the right tag.
+Two seconds later, the timer is running on the right project.
 The entry has a real start time (when you spoke) and will have a real end time when you say stop later.

 That's what Siri Shortcuts unlock for Timesheet.
 Voice commands for the things you do dozens of times a week.